DataAnts-AI/VideoTranscriber/README.md

 # Video Transcriber

 ## Project Overview
-The video Recording Transcriber is a Python application built with Streamlit that processes video recordings (particularly from OBS Studio) to generate transcripts and summaries using AI models.
+The Video Recording Transcriber is a Python application built with Streamlit that processes video and audio recordings to generate transcripts and summaries using AI models.
 The application uses Whisper for transcription and Hugging Face Transformers for summarization.

+**Supported Formats**: MP4, AVI, MOV, MKV (video) and M4A (audio)

 ![SuiteQL_query_UI-1-Thumbnail](https://github.com/user-attachments/assets/72aaf238-6615-4739-b77f-c4eb9ff96996)